“Can’t you just stop fidgeting and finish your homework?”

 - Reading aloud – Children who are auditory in nature learn better by reading the material aloud or listening to someone else reading.
 In this regard, they might find audio books more helpful than paperback books.

-- Music – Listening to music may also help these children increase concentration in studies.
+- Music – Listening to music may also help children concentrate in studies.

 8. Prepare your child for the next task

-When your child is busy, tell him what he has to do next, but allow a few minutes, till he stops and starts the new activity.
+When your child is busy, tell him what he has to do next, but allow a few minutes, until he stops and starts the new activity.

-This helps, especially when a child is engaged doing something he likes and enjoys doing, since there would be reluctance to stop what he is doing and start something else.
+This helps, especially when a child is engaged doing something he likes and enjoys doing, since there would be a reluctance to stop what he is doing and start something else.

 9. Set short time goals for better concentration